-YOUR ABS AFTER BABY AND THE ONLY WAY TO LOSE YOUR MOMMY TUMMY.
+YOUR ABS AFTER BABY - HEALING YOUR MOMMY TUMMY.

 One of the major concerns for postnatal women is how to lose their mommy tummy.
 There is a lot of conflicting and incorrect information out there - we have done the research so you don't have to!